evkx/evkx.github.io/content/models/bmw/i7/i7_xDrive60/_index.md

 ## Performance

-The BMW i7 xDrive60 has a maximum power of 400 KW (544 hp/536 bhp).
-The total torque is 745 nm (550 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.7 seconds.
-The top speed is 240 km/h.
+The BMW i7 xDrive60 has a maximum power of 400 KW (544 hp/536 bhp) and a total torque of 745 nm (550 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.7 seconds and has a top speed of 240 km/h (149.2 mph).

 ## Battery, range, and charging